My content is reader-supported by awesome people like you. Which means I could earn a commission. Learn more here!

 For most businesses, yes—Shopify offers great value for what you get.

-I hear sometimes it’s not the cheapest option but honestly if you can get it for $29 monthly with everything that is included I’m struggling to see this.
+I hear that sometimes it’s not the cheapest option, but honestly, if you can get it for $29 monthly with everything that is included, I’m struggling to see this.

 I feel many might be taking into concept needing apps that can cost money.